-C.4.5.
-Liquidity risk sensitivities
+C.4.5 Liquidity risk sensitivities

-As noted in section C.4.2, liquidity coverage ratios compare the assets that could be realised for cash by the end of the following business day with projected stressed gross outflow during a period of three months, with no allowance for any income from premiums or investments or undertaking actions to source additional liquidity.
+As noted in section C.4.2, the liquidity coverage ratio compares the assets that are available to be realised for cash by the end of the following business day with projected stressed outgoings during a period of six months, with no allowance for any income from premiums or investments or undertaking actions to source additional liquidity.
 The measure therefore allows for an element of sensitivity above the expected cash flows and the calculated ratios still show a liquidity position well within risk appetite.
+The measure will provide early identification of potential issues in order to allow more strategic actions to be assessed and implemented.
 Detailed sensitivities and liquidity stress scenarios are also considered as part of the ORSA process.

-C.4.6.
-Expected Profit Included in Future Premiums
+C.4.6 Expected Profit Included in Future Premiums

-In line with SII regulations, Royal London is required to report the amount of expected profit included in future premiums ("EPIFP")'.
+In line with SII regulations, Royal London is required to report the amount of expected profit included in future premiums ("EPIFP").
 This is the amount by which liabilities are reduced due to the premiums expected to be received from the Company's policyholders in the future.
 Future premiums are included only for certain policy types, in line with requirements.
 Given the nature of the products and benefits offered by Royal London, the majority of EPIFP can be recognised.
-The total amount of expected profit included in future premiums ("EPIFP") as at 31 December 2019 was €88m.
+The total amount of expected profit included in future premiums ("EPIFP") as at 31st December 2020 was €91m.